sempoker200/stupiditygame/README.md

 yet, i still choose to save this

-and keep this to show.
+and keep it to show.

 <super><sub>(holy BARS !!)</sub></super>